syzygy333/D10test/README.md

 ```
 Then, require it as normal: `ddev composer require 'module-monster/bar`.

+### Patching
+Patches for all modules are kept in the `composer.patches.json` file.
+Manually add them to the list, then apply them as normal by running `ddev composer install`.

 ### Commenting
 Commenting in each `composer.json` is possible by simply adding a `"comments"` key with key/value pairs as the identifiers/comments, like so:
 ```